Baltimore & Ohio Railroad station (Philadelphia)

-Philadelphia's Baltimore & Ohio Railroad station – also known as the B & O station or Chestnut Street station – was the main passenger station for the Baltimore & Ohio Railroad in Philadelphia, Pennsylvania.
+Philadelphia's Baltimore and Ohio Railroad station – also known as the B & O station or Chestnut Street station – was the main passenger station for the Baltimore and Ohio Railroad in Philadelphia, Pennsylvania.
 Designed by architect Frank Furness in 1886, it stood at 24th Street and the Chestnut Street Bridge from 1888 to 1963.

 History

 The B&O Railroad completed the Philadelphia Subdivision in 1886, its own line between Baltimore and Philadelphia that did not rely on Pennsylvania Railroad routes.
 Relying on Reading Railroad and Central Railroad of New Jersey routes between Philadelphia and Jersey City, New Jersey, (opposite New York City), the B&O could provide direct service to the New York City area.

 Architecture

 Mr. Frank Furness, the architect, says that the new Baltimore and Ohio depot, to be erected at Twenty-fourth and Chestnut streets will be equally as fine as the Broad Street depot.
 The outward appearance of the building will be striking.
 The architecture is Flemish.
 The lower wall will principally be of iron, carried on iron columns and boxes, and the upper walls will be of brick, red-stone and terra cotta.
 The string courses, cornices and brackets will be of terra cotta, and the roof will be covered with red tile.
 The appearance of the building in profile will be most picturesque.

 The Philadelphia station was essentially built on stilts, with its main entrance from the Chestnut Street Bridge, 30 feet above grade level.
 The B&O tracks ran along the east bank of the Schuylkill River and under the bridge.
 Furness mixed Flemish Revival detailing with an industrial aesthetic of brick, iron and glass.
 Through the station's innovative plan, he separated the flow of passengers waiting to board the trains from those arriving.
 Directly south of the passenger station stretched a brick baggage and freight building.

 The station building was expanded in 1912, and its interior was remodeled in 1943.
 The Chestnut Street entrance porch was replaced in the 1940s.

 Furness's architectural drawings are at the Historical Society of Pennsylvania.